plus-mobilitylab/netascore/settings.md

 - property **`bbox`**: Bounding box of your area of interest in WGS 84 (longitude and latitude, geographic coordinates) - e.g. for Salzburg (Austria) use: `bbox: 47.7957,13.0117,47.8410,13.0748`
   **Please note**: when using this option, please specify **`target_srid`** in the `global` settings section to define an appropriate spatial reference system for your custom area of interest

+- properties **`include_rail`** and **`include_aerialway`**: These optional `boolean` tags allow you to include railway and aerialway features into the network dataset.
+This may be useful for visualization and specific types of analysis.
+For example, provide `include_rail: True` if you want railway geometry to be included in the output data set.

 - (advanced) property `filename_style`: For importing OpenStreetMap data into the database, NetAScore uses [osm2pgsql](https://osm2pgsql.org/).
 Import settings for this commandline utility are provided in a `default.style` file.
 By default, NetAScore provides this file in the `resources` directory.
 This setting, however, allows you to specify a custom style file.